Replacing a pull cord can be challenging, especially if the recoil spring gets loose. Taming a recoil spring can be like herding cats.

 - A pull cord doesn’t catch and turn the engine – usually means worn pawls

-If your problem is a damaged recoil spring then the pulley will need to be removed from the assembly, as said earlier I would favor replacing the pull assembly complete, working with a recoil spring is a lot like herding cats.
+If your problem is a damaged recoil spring, then the pulley will need to be removed from the assembly; as said earlier, I would favor replacing the pulling assembly completely; working with a recoil spring is a lot like herding cats.

-The pull assembly will need removed in order to fit new pawls, but it’s a simple job.
+The pull assembly must be removed to fit new pawls, but it’s a simple job.